 Make as many preparations as you can in advance of the baby's arrival, so you can reduce the list of things to be concerned about.
 Remember you can't know how you're going to feel about being a mum until it actually happens - and whilst it's hard, try to stay positive.
 You may be surprised how easy you find staying at home all day once you have that baby in your arms!

 You're worried about the changes to your body

-While some women laugh off the changes to their bodies, others are much more sensitive about them, and it's an understandable problem.
-Gaining weight and getting stretch marks can make some women feel very unattractive and miserable - if you've spent a lifetime 'being careful' about what you eat, or have suffered from an eating disorder, watching yourself getting bigger and 'losing control' can feel overwhelming and often, quite traumatic.
+While some women laugh off the changes to their bodies, others are much more sensitive about them, and it's understandable.
+Gaining weight and getting stretch marks can make some women feel very upset - if you've spent a lifetime 'being careful' about what you eat, or have suffered from an eating disorder, watching yourself getting bigger and 'losing control' can feel overwhelming and often, quite traumatic.

 What can I do?

 Confide in your midwife or health visitor if these sort of feelings are bothering you.
 You aren't being silly, just honest, and you won't be the only other mother who has felt like this.
 Talking therapies can be very effective for antenatal depression - your GP can refer you.
 You may also be prescribed an antidepressant which is safe to take during pregnancy.

 What prenatal depression treatments and support is available?

 Counselling and therapyTalking-based therapy can help you understand and potentially change the way you are thinking.
 It can be really helpful to open up to someone separate from your situation and a trained professional could unearth some of the deeper reasons behind the way you are feeling.

 You will probably have to pay for your therapy privately, it is a good idea to seek recommendations from your GP or friends and you should always check that your therapist is registered with an accredited body.